I had bagged an invite to the illustrious Bruntingthorpe proving ground to ride the brand new

 I was riding it a few days after TT 2017.
 You know the one where Guy Martin had a “moment’.
-The race bikes on the road racing scene have been plagued with issues, but it was little known that the race bikes run a completely different box to the road bikes.
-Social media was set alight with speculation, and as we all know, social media is taken as gospel and rumour spreads like wildfire.
+The race bikes on the road racing scene have been plagued with issues.
+Keyboard warriors don’t know that the race bikes run a completely different box to the road bikes.
+Social media was set alight with speculation, and as we all know, rumours spreads like wildfire.
 I’m not one to believe until I see it first hand.
 I couldn’t form any valid opinion of it without actually giving it a go, so I went in with an open mind.
-It did dawn on me that this was a top of the range £20K bike, which wasn’t mine, and the race bike variant had been having issues.
+It dawned on me that this was a top of the range £20K special edition bike which wasn’t mine.

 I saw the bike parked up and it looked absolutely beautiful.
 The HRC colour scheme sets this bike on fire.
 Gold wheels and the classic, but revised HRC livery certainly make it a looker.
-The SP is exceptionally well equipped, full-colour TFT dashboard, Ohlins electronic adjustable front suspension and up and down quick-shifter/autoblipper.
+The CBR1000RR Fireblade SP1 is exceptionally well equipped.
+Full-colour TFT dashboard, Ohlins electronic adjustable front suspension and up are asnd down quick-shifter/autoblipper.

 The windscreen on the SP is tiny.
-I am 5”7’, and I couldn’t get fully tucked up behind it, so there is quite a lot of wind but nothing massive to worry about.
-I understand why these get replaced with double bubbles number on the race bikes.
+I am 5”7’, and I couldn’t get fully tucked up behind it, so there is quite a lot of wind.
+I get why the screen gets replaced with a double bubble on the TT racers.
 The Ohlins electronic suspension is a real piece of kit, but the blade isn’t the only bike employing such as system.
 It is becoming commonplace on a lot of the top of the range bikes.
 The blade soaks up the bumps nicely although I haven’t been on the standard Fireblade to compare it to the non-Ohlins version.

 The dashboard is a work of art.
 It gives clear and concise information but then also some real novelty items too such as lean angle and lap timer features, and changes to the fully adjustable suspension, traction control and engine modes.

 The autoblipper is also a thing of beauty.
-The throttle has to be completely closed, and with a proper click down with the left boot, it clicks into gear and rev matches nicely, making me look like a pro!
-Quite the opposite in reality.
+With the throttle completely closed, and with a proper click down with the left boot, it clicks into gear and rev matches nicely.

-Having never been on “track” before it was initially quite unnerving, especially when I remembered it was a borrowed bike.
+Having never been on “track” before it was quite unnerving.
+Even more when I remembered it was a borrowed bike.
 The long straight and twisty wide corners had me wondering what was coming the other way, before remembering there was nothing but clear tarmac.
 Good experience though nonetheless and I definitely have the itch to do a proper track day now.

-The engine on the SP is subtly tweaked over the standard blade.
-It revs harder, faster, and is lighter but it pulls like a train.
+The engine on the CBR1000RR Fireblade SP is tweaked over the standard blade.
+It revs harder, faster, and is lighter.
 The revs seem to build and build and just keep going.
-I don’t think I got anywhere near the redline on it, not because I didn’t want to, but because it wasn’t needed.
+I didn’t get anywhere near the redline, not because I didn’t want to, but because it just wasn’t needed.
 The way it builds speed is insane.
 By the end of the day, I was getting really confident and letting it go full chat down the long straight, fully tucking behind the tiny screen and grinning from ear to ear.

 Going back the past few years, designers haven’t really been on form when it comes to designing nice looking exhaust systems.
 Some of them look bloody awful, like sick in your mouth hideous.
 Fortunately, though the fireblade exhaust looks the part, and it sounds fantastic too.
 The engine note really howls, both from behind the screen and also when spectating from afar.
 There are various aftermarket systems available and I can only imagine that they sound unreal judging by how good the stock is.
 I have heard mutterings that some tracks are pretty unhappy with the noise made by the standard SP can so be careful when putting that full system on as if it’s hard to pass noise tests on the standard can, then that shiny new Akrapovic is definitely going to blow the noise meters.